AppetizerProvencal RecipesTaste

 • Serve immediately with Fig & Shallot Compote (recipe below).

-• Place figs and shallots in olive oil, salt, pepper and Herbes de Provence in a sheet pan or a large baking dish and toss to combine.
-Spread mixture evenly in the bottom of the pan.
-Pour wine over fig mixture.
+• Place figs and shallots in olive oil, salt, pepper, and herbes de Provence in a sheet pan or a large baking dish and toss to combine.
+Spread the mixture evenly in the bottom of the pan.
+Pour wine over the fig mixture.
 Sprinkle with brown sugar (tossing to coat).
 Roast for 20 minutes.
 Remove from heat.

-• Transfer figs and wine to a medium sauce pan.
-Add balsamic vinegar and bring to a boil over medium high heat.
-Let cook until mixture has thickened, about 10 minutes.
+• Transfer the figs and wine to a medium saucepan.
+Add the balsamic vinegar and bring to a boil over medium-high heat.
+Let the mixture be cooked until it has thickened, for about 10 minutes.
 Remove from heat.

 Notes

-This fig and shallot compote is perfect complement for seared duck breast or seared duck tenders.
+This fig and shallot compote is the perfect complement for seared duck breast or seared duck tenders.

 Tried this recipe?Let us know how it was!